-Substance abuse treatment programs and services may require specialized trainings in order to be effectively implemented.
+Substance use disorder treatment programs and services may require specialized trainings in order to be effectively implemented.
 For example, rural communities participating in the Rural Opioid Reversal Grant Program train people to use opioid overdose reversal kits to reduce mortality from opioid overdose.
 Rural programs train and provide technical assistance to healthcare providers in order to increase the prescription and dispensation of naloxone for those at high risk.
 Programs also train law enforcement personnel, emergency medical services (EMS) personnel, other first responders, community members, family members, and users to administer naloxone.
 The trainings focus on all aspects of administering naloxone, including:

 - Symptomology and recognizing the signs of opioid overdose

 - Administering the medication